vorvulev/html2scss/README.md

 		"command": "html2scss",
 	},
 ```
-2. Press it in html file.
+2. Run the in html file(you can use shortcut or command palete).

 You'll see message in status bar: `scss rules copied!`

 3. Open your scss file and press Ctrl+V